josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Backend/PageModuleEnhancements.md

 ![pagelayoutview-ce-footer-ctype.png](../../Images/pagelayoutview-ce-footer-ctype.png)

-This feature is enabled if on of the scenarios applies:
+This feature is enabled if one of the scenarios applies:
 - The backend user is an administrator
 - If it is a development environment
   - `Development/*`